 What is IGH?

 Homelessness is a global challenge.
-The United Nations Human Settlements Program estimates that 1.1 billion people live in inadequate housing, and the best data available suggest that more than 100 million people have no housing at all.
+The United Nations Human Settlements Program estimates that 1.6 billion people live in inadequate housing, and the best data available suggest that more than 100 million people have no housing at all.

+Homelessness is growing in many parts of the world, occurs in all nations, and has severe negative impacts on individuals and on communities.

 Homelessness is a complex issue, sitting at the intersection of public health, housing affordability, domestic violence, mental illness, substance misuse, urbanization, racial and gender discrimination, infrastructure, and unemployment.
 The interplay between these elements is expressed in a host of ways depending upon local context.
 Levels of homelessness rise and fall dependent on shifts in, and changes to, any one of the elements.

 But there is good news: this problem can be solved.
 Countries and cities across the world have seen steep reductions in homelessness, and some have ended it outright.
 With the right mix of program interventions, well-coordinated local systems, and effective policy, many countries have proved that homelessness can be successfully addressed.

 IGH exists to draw connections between these global successes, scale best practices among practitioners, and accelerate progress in reducing and ending homelessness.